Danda420/kernel_xiaomi_sm8250/AnyKernel3/README.md

 __supported.patchlevels=__ and __supported.vendorpatchlevels=__ will match against ro.build.version.security_patch and ro.vendor.build.security_patch, respectively, from the current system/vendor build.prop.
 They can be set as a closed or open-ended range of dates in the format YYYY-MM, whitespace optional, e.g. `2019-04 - 2019-06`, `2019-04 -` or `- 2019-06` where the last two examples show setting a minimum or maximum.

-`block=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
+`BLOCK=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
 Also accepts any partition filename (from by-name), e.g. `boot`, `recovery` or `vendor_boot`.

-`is_slot_device=1` enables detection of the suffix for the active boot partition on slot-based devices and will add this to the end of the supplied `block=` path.
+`IS_SLOT_DEVICE=1` enables detection of the suffix for the active boot partition on slot-based devices and will add this to the end of the supplied `BLOCK=` path.
 Also accepts `auto` for use with broad, device non-specific zips.

-`ramdisk_compression=auto` allows automatically repacking the ramdisk with the format detected during unpack.
+`RAMDISK_COMPRESSION=auto` allows automatically repacking the ramdisk with the format detected during unpack.
 Changing `auto` to `gz`, `lzo`, `lzma`, `xz`, `bz2`, `lz4`, or `lz4-l` (for lz4 legacy) instead forces the repack as that format, and using `cpio` or `none` will (attempt to) force the repack as uncompressed.

-`patch_vbmeta_flag=auto` allows automatically using the default AVBv2 vbmeta flag on repack, and use the Magisk configuration Canary 23016+.
+`PATCH_VBMETA_FLAG=auto` allows automatically using the default AVBv2 vbmeta flag on repack, and use the Magisk configuration Canary 23016+.
 Set to `0` forces keeping whatever is in the original AVBv2 flags, and set to `1` forces patching the flag (only necessary on few devices).

-`customdd="<arguments>"` may be added to allow specifying additional dd parameters for devices that need to hack their kernel directly into a large partition like mmcblk0, or force use of dd for flashing.
+`CUSTOMDD="<arguments>"` may be added to allow specifying additional dd parameters for devices that need to hack their kernel directly into a large partition like mmcblk0, or force use of dd for flashing.

-`slot_select=active|inactive` may be added to allow specifying the target slot.
+`SLOT_SELECT=active|inactive` may be added to allow specifying the target slot.
 If omitted the default remains `active`.

-`no_block_display=1` may be added to disable output of the detected final used partition+slot path for zips which choose to include their own custom output instead.
+`NO_BLOCK_DISPLAY=1` may be added to disable output of the detected final used partition+slot path for zips which choose to include their own custom output instead.

-`no_magisk_check=1` may be added to disable detection of Magisk and related kernel/dtb repatching for special zips which don't require that.
+`NO_MAGISK_CHECK=1` may be added to disable detection of Magisk and related kernel/dtb repatching for special zips which don't require that.

+`NO_VBMETA_PARTITION_PATCH=1` may be added to skip vbmeta processing using httools, since GKI is bootable with verity/verification ON, as long as AVB is not enforced for boot stage partitions.

 ## // Command Methods ##
 ```